 5.1 Best Accompaniments

-- Rice: Jasmine rice is the traditional choice, but basmati or brown rice can also work well.
+- Rice: Jasmine is classic but basmati or brown works too.

 5.2 Beverage Pairings

-- Beers: Singha or Chang beer pairs nicely with the spicy and rich flavors of the curry.
+- Beers: Singha or Chang go great with rich curry.

 6. Variations of Thai Coconut Curry Chicken